papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 ## Select a Parachain ID

-To deploy your parachain, you'll first need to select a unique parachain ID on the Paseo TestNet.
+To deploy your parachain, you'll first need to select a unique parachain ID on the Paseo TestNet:

 1. Visit [Polkadot.js Apps]({{ polkadot_js.paseo_rpc.explorer }}){target=_blank} and ensure you're connected to the Paseo TestNet